top of page

 7. No offense, but who the hell are you?
 And why do you think you can tell the rest of us what to do?

 I’m just another playwright / theater guy.
-I was the business manager/CFO for an Off-Broadway company for seven years in the 1990s.
+I was the business manager/CFO for Second Stage Theater for seven years in the 1990s.
 I have produced three of my own plays.
 And I was an accountant for non-profit organizations for half of my working life.
 So I feel some confidence in presenting these numbers.
 But that doesn’t mean I have a plan for everyone’s life.
 I am not auditioning to be the theater czar who tells everybody what they should be doing.

 As we’ve said in several ways, this model is not right for everybody.
 But if you’re looking at the state of American theater today and you see the writing on the proverbial wall, this may be a way forward.